Otoko wa Tsurai yo: Television drama version

+The fact of Tora dying made the audience angry, and many complaint calls came to Fuji Television.
+This became one of the arguments to Shochiku, when Yoji tried to persuade Shochiku to make a film on Otoko wa Tsurai yo.

 Initially, Shochiku, the distributing agency, was not enthusiastic about the film's prospects but Yōji Yamada's persuasiveness ultimately prevailed.
 The film series went on to become a huge success with films released every summer and New Years.
 The series became part of Japanese pop culture.
 With the exception of Morikawa Shin, the supporting cast of the television version did not reprise their roles in the film series – though Sato Gajiro appears in most of the films as "Gen-chan," Nagayama Aiko is the Madonna in the 5th film and Hisashi Igawa is her suitor.